mishra-ankit-dev/raspberrypi-PPP/README.md

 After you know your APN we have to disable the serial interface by navigating to menu ==> Preferences ==> Raspberry Pi Configuration ==> interface ==> disable serial.

 To move further you should have working internet connection to Pi.
-Execute following command to update the operating system.
+Execute following command to update the operating system

    sudo apt-get update
-Then execute given below command to install PPP softwares.
+Then execute given below command to install PPP softwares

    sudo apt-get install ppp screen elinks
 Further steps needs to be executed as root so login to your root account by executing